 But there is another way to understand Teshuvah.
 The word can be translated to mean "turning:" turning to hit the mark, turning back to ourselves and our values and our capacities to act justly in community and in the world.

 Our Jewish tradition calls us to honest self-reflection, justice, and turning.
-We must ask ourselves if we have hit the mark.
-Whether we look for answers through prayer or as members of a progressive secular Jewish community, the question remains important and relevant for all of us - as individuals, as members of families, and as members of our communities.
+We must ask ourselves if we have hit the mark - as individuals, as members of families, and as members of our communities.